-MPR produces promotional and informational materials including the annual report, viewbook, Connection magazine, CF Fact Book, campus brochures, postcards, and a series of more than 90 rack-style cards for college programs and services.
+MPR produces promotional and informational materials including the annual report, viewbook, Connection magazine, CF Fact Book, campus brochures, postcards, and a series of more than 100 rack-style cards for college programs and services.
 The office also provides assistance in creating promotional materials for other departments.
-If you are new to the college, it is suggested that you consult with MPR before starting a project to learn about preferred formats, current taglines, graphics standards, use of logo, etc.
+If you are new to the college, it is suggested that you consult with MPR before starting a project to learn about preferred formats, current taglines, graphics standards, use of logo, etc. Templates are available at Inside.cf.edu/departments/marketing.